Naw-San/Stock-News-Alert/README.md

     python3 main.py

 # Run the program in the Cloud
-  You can shedule and run the program everyday on www.pythonanywhere.com.
+  You can schedule and run the program everyday on www.pythonanywhere.com.
   It's free, you just need to sign up!